jolibrain/livedetect/README.md

 ## Set Up for Desktop CPU and Nvidia's GPU

-In order to use **Live Detect**, you need to have a DeepDetect instance running and then you need to build LiveDetect.
+In order to use **LiveDetect**, you need to have a DeepDetect instance running and then you need to build LiveDetect.

 ### DeepDetect instance